slhck/ffmpeg-normalize/README.md

 ### ffmpeg

-- ffmpeg 5.x is required
+- ffmpeg 5.x is required, ffmpeg 6.x is recommended (it fixes [a bug for short files](https://github.com/slhck/ffmpeg-normalize/issues/87))
 - Download a [static build](https://ffmpeg.org/download.html) for your system
 - Place the `ffmpeg` executable in your `$PATH`, or specify the path to the binary with the `FFMPEG_PATH` environment variable in `ffmpeg-normalize`